rajendra-jagtap/aws-wordpress/README.md

 ## Requirements

 - AWS Account with access to EC2, IAM, VPC, and other necessary services.
-- Jenkins server with plugins for Ansible, Git, and handling AWS credentials.
+- Jenkins server with plugins for Ansible, Git, and Stage Pipeline.
 - Ansible installed on the Jenkins server or another control machine.
 - Python 3.x installed on the target AWS instances.
 - Terraform installed for infrastructure provisioning.